amielnoy/WebServiceTestCibus/README.md

 located at the root of the project and run the requests to test the webservices

+first register the user using register

-Pay attention to first get access token using Login request
+Then get access token using Login request

-and use the access_token value in the header as bearer token
+and use the access_token value when needed on next requests in the header as bearer token
 ![img.png](img.png)